An Efficient Semi-Streaming PTAS for Tournament Feedback ArcSet with Few Passes: Introduction

 \subsection{Techniques and Intuition}

 We discuss our key techniques and intuition for our main result for the Feedback Arc Set problem on tournaments.
-The techniques employed for other problems are outlined in Section \ref{sec:other}.
+The techniques employed for our other results are outlined in Section \ref{sec:other}.

 Previous work by Kenyon and Schudy \cite{kenyon2007rank} and Ailon \cite{ailon2012active} uses the idea of \textbf{single vertex moves}: given a permutation $\pi$, take a vertex $u$ and move it to an index $j$ such that the cost of the new permutation decreases.
-Ailon's work shows in order to obtain a $(1+\ve)$-approximation, one does not need to strictly reach a local optimum with respect to cost improving single vertex moves.
+Ailon's work shows in order to obtain a $(1+\ve)$-approximation, one does not need to strictly reach a local optimum with respect to cost-improving single vertex moves.
 Rather, making long moves with significant cost improvement suffices.
-This holds because the algorithm is recursive, so the shorter single vertex moves can be optimized away in base cases via brute force or the additive approximation algorithm given by Frieze and Kannan \cite{frieze1999quick}.
+This holds because the algorithm is recursive, so the shorter single vertex moves can be optimized away in base cases via brute force or the additive approximation algorithm given by Frieze and Kannan \cite{frieze1999quick}, which we can turn into a relative error approximation.
+Note that this latter algorithm is also used by Kenyon and Schudy \cite{kenyon2007rank}, but we show that this algorithm can also be used in the semi-streaming setting as well.